amekusa/obj-digger/README.md

 let dug = dig(obj, 'items[].type');
 ```

-The return value, at this time, has a bit different structure.
+The return value, at this time, has a different structure.
 The function **recusively operates** for each object in the array, and stores each result into **`found`** property of the return value.

 ```js